Universal Infant Free School Meals

-All children tend to stay on the school premises over the lunchtime period.
+All children stay on the school premises over the lunchtime period.
 Most children have a lunch provided by our catering service, Metrofresh.
 Children in Reception, Year 1 and Year 2 are entitled to a free lunch under the Infant Universal Free School Meal scheme.
 Children are allowed to bring a pack lunch if they prefer.

 The meals are cooked at St. Michael’s ensuring pupils have the opportunity to enjoy a healthy, nutritious midday meal.

-Although we do not encourage children to bring in sweets when it is their birthday, we accept that many children wish to celebrate their birthday with their friends.
+Although we do not encourage children to bring sweets into school, when it is their birthday, we accept that many children wish to celebrate their birthday with their friends.
 Under no circumstances do we allow lollies in school.
 We will not give them out as they are a very dangerous choking hazard.